djb3232/Ytytyt/UPDATE_RENDER.md

 ## Verifying the Update

-After updating, verify that the OAuth token functionality is working:
+After updating, verify that the new proxy functionality is working:

 1. Access your application at your Render URL (e.g., https://multi-format-downloader.onrender.com)
+2. Check that the proxy fields are visible in the Advanced Options section:
+   - Proxy URL field
+   - "Use Random Proxy for YouTube" checkbox
+3. Test downloading a YouTube video with the random proxy option enabled
+4. Verify that the download log shows a proxy being used

+You can also verify the previous OAuth token functionality:

-2. Check that the OAuth token fields are visible in the web interface
+1. Check that the OAuth token fields are visible in the web interface
-3. Test downloading content that requires OAuth authentication
+2. Test downloading content that requires OAuth authentication

 ## Troubleshooting